smithlabcode/dnmtools/documentation/docs/hmr.md

 ```txt
  -P, -params-in
 ```
-File containing existing parameters to use in the model (override training step).
+File containing existing parameters to use in the model (skip the training step).
+This should be a file produced previously by the hmr command using the `-p` parameter.

 ```txt
  -p, -params-out